Oliver2552/SQL_Project/cleaning_data.md

   - "time" column needs to be converted
   - "country" has 24 columns as "(not set)" so we'll filter those out for the view
-  - "city" column needs to be handled for missing entries 'Not available in demo dataset' - will replace those values with their respective countries.
+  - "city" column needs to be handled for missing entries 'Not available in demo dataset' and '(not set)' - will replace those values with their respective countries.
   - "ecommerceaction_option" has 15,103 / 15,134 rows as NULL -- will be dropped
   - "transactionid" has 15,125 / 15,134 rows as NULL - will be dropped
   - "transactionrevenue" has 15,130 rows as NULL - will be dropped